-Enhance business investment cultivation through strengthened partnerships, increased marketing and media relations, and a coordinated business retention and expansion initiative.
+Enhance business investment cultivation through strengthened partnerships, increased marketing, and media relations, and coordinated business retention and expansion initiatives.

 - Build upon relationships with existing economic development partners (i.e. VEDP, Verge, chambers, SBDC, Advancement Foundation, Go Virginia, etc.) through consistent communications, touchpoints, and collaborations.

 - Expand interactions with site selection consultants and business relocation and expansion decision-makers through in-person and virtual tours, outreach, and marketing trips to places with high concentrations of Roanoke’s target industry clusters.

 - Engage in proactive, media relations to raise awareness of the region.

 - Invest in technologies that will allow the Roanoke Regional Partnership to give virtual site tours to prospects.